CS5001-khoury/Handouts/Module08/README.md

 The above code will crash, if they type things like "forty-two" instead of 42.
 As such, we want to be defensive in our code.
 We could use the .isnumeric(), and in this case it would work, but it forces checks in the code.
-Instead, we could combine recursion and type checks to make our code more smooth.
+Instead, we could combine recursion and type checks to make our code smooth.

 ```python
 import sys